alshai/pfbwt-f/README.md

 NOTE: The input file should not contain the characters 0x00, 0x01, and 0x02, each of which are used by the internal algorithms.

-2) build the BWT
+2) build the BWT.
+Make sure the window size is the same one as used in `parse-f`.

 ```
 ./pfbwt-f -w <window size> <x.fa>
 ```

 The final BWT will be located in `x.fa.bwt`.
 This file will contain one extra character from the input (0x00) - this represents the end-of-string symbol of the text.
-Make sure the window size is the same one as used in `parse-f`